mindsmiths/docs/docs/integrations/google-sheets.md

 #### GOOGLE_SPREADSHEET_ID {#google-spreadsheet-id}
 Spreadsheet id is a `string` used for identifying which spreadsheet you want to use and gain access to.

-1. Go to the Google Spreadsheat you want to use, and share the access to the service account you just created.
+1. Go to the Google Spreadsheet you want to use, and share the access to the service account you just created.
 You can find the email of the service account in the **"Service Accounts"** tab.
 2. For every Google Sheet file, you can find this identifier in the URL of the given spreadsheet.
 For example, if the URL s `https://docs.google.com/spreadsheets/d/1X2Y3Z/edit#gid=0`, then the `GOOGLE_SPREADSHEET_ID` is `1X2Y3Z`.
 Usually, this id is much longer than this, you can read more about it on official [Google Sheets API Overview guide](https://developers.google.com/sheets/api/guides/concepts#spreadsheet).

+In order of easier tracking all the ways of using the Google Sheet Adapter, we've created a simple [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1PLeZOMswMquutGjnvPw7kXwnUcTDxYiY4ucHxuHXFUo/edit?usp=sharing) which we'll use as an example for all features demonstration.

+We have a sheet `Goods` with 4 columns defined: `ID`, `PRODUCE`, `WEIGHT` and `PRICE`.
+The Google Sheet Adapter's main features are to **extract data** from a given spreadsheet and to **update** it with new data.

+We should note that the provided spreadsheet is a template we created for the purposes of this setup, and you won't be able to change the values in it.
+Therefore, we encourage you to make your own spreadsheet, so you can use it as a base to follow along this tutorial.

-If you have prepared both credentials and the spreadsheet id, you can initialize the setup in the console with:
+If you have prepared both credentials and your Spreadsheet ID, you can initialize the setup in the console with:

 ```console
 gsheets-adapter setup